jessepav/lacygoill-wiki-backup/bug/vim.md

      (and that won't change if I understood the previous first link correctly)

 ## ?

-Once the old lambda syntax is deprecated, send a patch to vim-fileselect so that it uses the new one.

-## ?
 ```vim
 vim9
 exe 'var name = 123'